-As in the previous section, let us, now, inspect the behaviour of the aforementioned quantities on the ensemble induced by the HCM, as the density of 1s in the incidence matrix varies.
-Although it depends on (the heterogeneity of) the sets of coefficients $\{x_i\}_{i=1}^N$ and $\{y_\alpha\}_{\alpha=1}^L$, general conclusions can still be drawn within a simpler framework.
+As previously done, let us inspect the behaviour of the aforementioned quantities on the ensemble induced by the HCM as the density of $1$s in the incidence matrix varies.
+Although it depends on (the heterogeneity of) the sets of coefficients $\{x_i\}_{i=1}^N$ and $\{y_\alpha\}_{\alpha=1}^L$, general conclusions can be still drawn within a simpler framework.
 To this aim, let us consider the functional form reading

-where the vector of fitnesses $\{f_i\}_{i=1}^N$ accounts for the heterogeneity of nodes, the vector of fitnesses $\{g_\alpha\}_{\alpha=1}^L$ accounts for the heterogeneity of hyperedges and $z$ tunes the density of 1s in the incidence matrix\footnote{Partial Configuration Models are recovered upon posing either $f_i=1$, $\forall\:i$ or $g_\alpha=1$, $\forall\:\alpha$.}.
+where the vector of fitnesses $\{f_i\}_{i=1}^N$ accounts for the heterogeneity of nodes, the vector of fitnesses $\{g_\alpha\}_{\alpha=1}^L$ accounts for the heterogeneity of hyperedges and $z$ tunes the density of $1$s in the incidence matrix - `partial' Configuration Models are recovered upon posing either $f_i=1$, $\forall\:i$ or $g_\alpha=1$, $\forall\:\alpha$.)
 Within such a framework, the fitnesses of the nodes and the fitnesses of the hyperedges can be drawn from any distribution.
 The dense and sparse regimes are, now, defined by the positions $z\to+\infty$ and $z\to 0$, respectively.
 In the dense case, one finds